yannbelief/readme-editing-area/README.md

 </form>
 ```
-And the corresponding form class is `BooksForm` described below.
+And the corresponding form class is `BooksForm` as described below.

 ```php